 Following the incident, Raleigh understands more about Mako and Pentecost.
 When Mako was a child, she lost her family to a Kaiju attack in Tokyo, Japan.
 Just when it seemed the creature was going to kill her, a Jaeger was deployed that stopped it.
 The pilot of the Jaeger was Pentecost himself who is revealed to be able to pilot a Jaeger by himself.
 Even with her becoming unfocused in the drift, Raleigh still wants Mako as his partner, but is again rebuffed by Pentecost.

 Meanwhile, Dr Geiszler has hooked up a crude connection machine, and hooks into the Kaiju brain in his lab.
-After Gottlieb shuts it down, Geiszler reports to Pentecost and his men that the link allowed him a glimpse into the other side of the portal.
+The strain of the drift is quite overwhelming for Geiszler and Gottlieb shuts it down.
+Geiszler reports to Pentecost and his men that the link allowed him a glimpse into the other side of the portal.
 Geiszler had theorized that based on some Kaiju samples, that what they were seeing coming through were cloned creatures, and his drift vision appears to corroborate the theory.
 Unfortunately, the Kaiju brain has been damaged, and Geiszler needs a fresher brain in order to learn more.
 Pentecost gives him a small card, and sends him to Hong Kong to look for a man named Hannibal Chau.

 Geiszler heads to Hong Kong where he finds Chau, who is actually an American going under an alias.
 Chau is a dealer in Kaiju remains, collecting them from battle sites and dealing them on the black market.
-Geiszler is sufficiently impressed with Chau's secret room containing live specimens that could be useful in his theory.
-Geiszler bats around Chau's arrogance and questioning demeanor, until he mentions how he drifted with a Kaiju brain, leading Chau to question that if he connected to the other side, what's to say those on the other side don't know what he now knows?
+Geiszler is sufficiently impressed with Chau's secret room containing live specimens that could be useful in his research.
+Geiszler tells Chau that he wants an intact brain.
+Chau balks at the idea since recovering a Kaiju brain is nearly impossible -- the skull bone of a Kaiju is too thick to penetrate quickly and the brains become useless when contaminated with ammonia.
+Geiszler still bats around Chau's arrogance and questioning demeanor, saying that he can use a Kaiju's secondary brain instead.
+He mentions how he drifted with a Kaiju brain, leading Chau to question that if he connected to the other side, what's to say those on the other side don't know what he now knows?
+Chau reveals that he'd also drifted with a Kaiju brain and the result was permanent injury to his left eye and the danger that the aliens can send any Kaiju to find him in the city.

 Shortly after their discussion, two Category 4 Kaijus surface near Hong Kong.
 Pentecost sends out the Crimson Typhoon and the Cherno Alpha to fight the creatures, with Striker Eureka as backup to protect the City's coastline.

 Just as discussion had seemed to point to the Kaiju becoming more dangerous, the two that have emerged come with extra accoutrements.
-One contains a pouch containing acid that melts away Cherno Alpha's armor before they are eventually destroyed.
+One possesses a pouch in its throat containing acid that melts away Cherno Alpha's armor before they are eventually destroyed.
 Crimson Typhoon's crew take her into the fight, but she is soon overwhelmed by the two.
+Cherno is attacked by the larger of the two Kaiju and defeated when they're forced underwater and the monster crushes their reactor, drowning both pilots.

-Pentecost sends out Raleigh and Mako, who end up destroying the EMP-bursting Kaiju after a protracted battle, but the other one ends up heading into Hong Kong.
+Pentecost sends out Raleigh and Mako, who end up destroying the EMP-armed Kaiju after a protracted battle, but the other one ends up heading into Hong Kong.

 Raleigh and Mako return to the Shatterdome to cheers as the pilots of the Striker Eureka also voice their thanks and appreciation.
 During the jubilation, Raleigh notes Pentecost bleeding slightly from both nostrils.
 In private, Pentecost explains how, in the earlier days of the Jaeger program, shielding from nuclear contaminants had not been considered and that his condition has been worsening over time.

 Meanwhile, Geiszler has returned to Chau and demands claim over the dead Kaiju's brain.
-Chau's men attempt to get to it, but find that the Kaiju is actually pregnant.
+Chau's men attempt to get to it, but find that the Kaiju is actually pregnant before their communication link with Chau goes dead.
 Just then, an infant Kaiju breaks through a slit in the side of its Mother, and attempts to escape before falling down, seemingly choking on it's own umbilical cord.
 As Chau gloats over the dead infant Kaiju, claiming he'd known it couldn't survive very long outside it's mother, the creature rears up and swallows him whole, finally dying in the street.

-Dr Gottlieb soon shows up in Hong Kong with Geiszler's machine, and though the first attempt almost killed him, Gottlieb volunteers to drift with the other scientist, to cooperate in learning more through the infant Kaiju's brain.
+Dr Gottlieb soon shows up in Hong Kong with Geiszler's machine, and though the first attempt almost killed him, Gottlieb volunteers to drift with the other scientist, to cooperate in learning more through the infant Kaiju's brain and handle the strain of the drift together.

 Plans are soon made to set up the Gypsy Danger and Striker Eureka to deliver the warhead to the undersea rift, but due to the father in Striker Eureka's team having sustained an injury to his arm, a replacement must be found.
 Pentecost surprises everyone when he takes the role.
 However, the strain of piloting a Jaeger could prove fatal to Pentecost, but he volunteers anyway.